diegotorres03/web-components-repository/docs/step-by-step.md

    window.customElements.define('grid-layout', GridLayoutComponent)
 ```

-And now lets add this new component on `src/components/index.js`
+Finally, lets add this new component on `src/components/index.js`:
 ```js
 export * from './secret-card' // this is the one we already have